Turkey's Erdogan says Syria talks pointless while Russian attacks continue

 EU countries on Wednesday approved 3 billion euro ($3.35 billion) in funding to help Turkey improve living conditions for refugees in return for its help ensuring fewer leave for Europe.

-Also on offer to Ankara, which wants to revive relations with its European neighbours after years of coolness, is a "re-energised" negotiating process on Turkish membership of the EU.
+Also on offer to Ankara, which wants to revive relations with its European neighbors after years of coolness, is a "re-energized" negotiating process on Turkish membership of the EU.
 But Erdogan said not enough progress had been made.

 "They agreed that Turkey is a key country in solving the migrant crisis ...
 Our accession process has accelerated.
 But we still haven’t seen the concrete steps that we have been expecting," he said, without elaborating.